Hassocks F.C.: History

 After their first season in Division One the club made its debut in the FA Vase, making it to the first round before being knocked out by Horsham.
 The following season the club then entered the FA Cup in the preliminary round, but losing to Egham Town at their first attempt.
 The club in the 2001–02 season achieved its best ever FA Cup run when they reached the Third Qualifying round when they were knocked out by Lewes 3–1 at The Dripping Pan.

 In October 2002, an ex-Arsenal and Celebrity Team visited to help celebrate the centenary with Steve Williams, Peter Marinello, Terry Marsh, Martin Offiah and Ralf Little all gracing The Beacon.

 Long-serving manager Dave John retired in 2008 to be replaced by former Horsham YMCA manager John Suter.
 Despite bringing in a number of the players with whom he had won promotion to the Isthmian League at Gorings Mead, the change did not work and Suter was dismissed after just 15 games in charge with the Robins floating around the relegation zone.

 John returned to first team management and kept the side afloat for another two seasons, handing over the reigns to Mickey Jewell and his assistant former Steyning Town manager Mark Dalgleish for 2010–11, and in 2011–12 they led the Robins to a highest ever finish of 4th as well as the semi-finals of the Sussex RUR Cup.

+The 2024–25 season saw Hassocks promoted as champions to step four for the first time in the club's history, a 3–0 win over Crowborough Athletic securing the title with five games to spare.